cobri/nanopore-analysis/README.md

 ## Setup
 Copy data from the minion computer.
 Results are stored in Var/Lib/Minknow/Data.

+If you have a windows computer then you will need a virtual Ubuntu container to run this analysis.
+Follow the instructions below.

 #### Install Docker Desktop

 Download from: https://www.docker.com/products/docker-desktop/